georgemoore/hitomezashi/README.md

 # hitomezashi
-Hitomezashi pattern generator, in Python using Pygame Needs work...
+Hitomezashi pattern generator, in Python using Pygame.

+Needs work...